isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-11-07-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Legal Profession.md

 <br><br>
 (a) lift the overall standards of the professional training regime for lawyers, following the work of the Committee for the Professional Training of Lawyers (“<b>the Committee</b>”); and
 <br>
-(b) to make other miscellaneous and technical amendments.&nbsp;&nbsp;
+(b) to make other miscellaneous and technical amendments.

 <b><u>The Committee for the Professional Training of Lawyers</u></b>

-{:start="3"}&nbsp;
+{:start="3"}
-3.&nbsp; The Committee was set up by the Honourable Chief Justice Sundaresh Menon in August 2016 to conduct a root-and-branch review of the professional training regime for lawyers.
+3. The Committee was set up by the Honourable Chief Justice Sundaresh Menon in August 2016 to conduct a root-and-branch review of the professional training regime for lawyers.
 This review was aimed at raising the quality and consistency of training standards across the industry.

-{:start="4"}&nbsp;
+{:start="4"}
-4.&nbsp; The Committee was chaired by Justice Quentin Loh, and comprised 14 other members including representatives from:
+4. The Committee was chaired by Justice Quentin Loh, and comprised 14 other members including representatives from:
 <br><br>
 (a) the Supreme Court,<br>
 (b) the Attorney-General’s Chambers,<br>